tinymce/tinymce-docs/rtc/introduction.md

 keywords: rtc introduction overview
 ---

-RTC is a premium {{site.productname}} plugin for having multiple users collaborating on the same document it uses end-to-end encryption so that your content gets stored and updated in a secure manner.
+RTC is a premium {{site.productname}} plugin for having multiple users collaborating on the same document.
+It uses end-to-end encryption so that your content gets stored and updated in a secure manner.
 It also has a precense api that enables you to track when users enter/leave the editing session.

 ### Features